-A lot of companies claim to be sustainable, proving it requires going through the rigor of an independent 3rd-Party Certified Life Cycle Assessment (LCA).
+A lot of companies claim to be sustainable, but proving it requires going through the rigor of an independent 3rd-Party Certified Life Cycle Assessment (LCA).
+Download our white paper.

 The manufacturers of our CPVC piping materials requires less energy and produces fewer greenhouse emissions than other piping materials, as reported in the “Life Cycle Inventory (LCI) of the Production of Plastic and Metal Pipes for Use in Three Piping Applications”.
 Also, since our plastic pipe and fittings do not corrode, they are likely to last longer, reducing the need for replacement materials.

 CPVC can be recycled into drainage piping or window profiles.
 It can also be ground into pellets and granules for use in many products, such as floor fillings/coatings, speed bumps and car mats.

 Lubrizol is committed to providing accurate, transparent information about our products.
 That’s why we recently completed the pipe industry’s first life cycle assessment.
 The LCA, which is third- party verified and conforms to ISO 14040 and 14044 Standards, outlines the environmental impacts of FlowGuard Gold CPVC compared to other materials.
 It also allows specifiers to earn LEED credits.

 Learn more about the results of our LCA and how to apply the the documentation to your project.

 3rd Party Reports